munificent/craftinginterpreters/book/chunks-of-bytecode.md

 As with the bytecode array in Chunk, this struct wraps a pointer to an array along with its allocated capacity and the number of elements in use.
-We also need the same three functions to work with value arrays:
+We also need the same three functions to work with value arrays.

 ^code array-fns-h (1 before, 2 after)